ryd0g/ryd0g/README.md

 ### Hi, I'm Ryan 👋

-- 🌱 I’m currently learning Front End Web Development
+- 🌱 Front End Developer
-- 💻 Looking to improve my skills as a software engineer
+- 💻 Looking to improve my skills as a software engineer and learn web3 development
 - 📫 Connect with me on Discord: ryân#6413
 <br/>